Rep. Don Young, Alaska Republican and dean of the House, has died - KESQ

 US Rep. Don Young, a Republican of Alaska and the dean of the House, has died, his office said in a statement Friday.
 He was 88.

+“It’s with heavy hearts and deep sadness that we announce Congressman Don Young (R-AK), the Dean of the House and revered champion for Alaska, passed away today while traveling home to Alaska to be with the state and people that he loved,” the statement said.
+“His beloved wife Anne was by his side.”

 Young was reelected in 2020 to serve his 25th term as the only representative from Alaska.
-He is the longest-serving member of the current Congress.
+He was the longest-serving member of the current Congress.

 Young was first sworn into Congress after winning a special election on March 6, 1973.